plutoshe/blog-theme/assets/content/blogs/Collection3_Effect/effect.md

 ## Visual Effects

-This collection
+Here is a list of what I have implemented as a part of effect.

 ### Posts
-Fish Flck Effect
+Fish Flock Effect
 Fog Effect
 Volumetirc Cloud Effect(On going)